Malaysian Army: Combat elements

 The Kor Armor Diraja ('Royal Armoured Corps) provides the armour capability for the Malaysian Army.
-Currently, the Corps consists of 5 battalions (sometimes referred to as Regiments), which are equipped with various armoured personnel carriers (AV-8 Gempita, SIBMAS AFSV-90, Condor, ACV-300 Adnan and K-200 KIFV) and light combat vehicles.
+Currently, the Corps consists of 5 battalions (sometimes referred to as Regiments), which are equipped with various armoured personnel carriers (AV-8 Gempita, ACV-300 Adnan and K-200 KIFV) and light combat vehicles.
 Rejimen ke-11 of the Kor Armor Diraja is the sole user of 48 PT-91M Main Battle Tanks from Poland.